browserengineering/book/book/security.md

 immediately had to bear the heavy burden of securing that data and ensuring it was not misused.
 That involved:

-- Mitigating cross-site `XMLHttpRequest`s with the same-origin policy
+- mitigating cross-site `XMLHttpRequest`s with the same-origin policy;
-- Mitigating cross-site request forgery with nonces and with `SameSite` cookies
+- mitigating cross-site request forgery with nonces and with `SameSite` cookies;
-- Mitigating cross-site scripting with escaping and with `Content-Security-Policy`
+- and mitigating cross-site scripting with escaping and with `Content-Security-Policy`.

 We've also seen the more general lesson that every increase in the capabilities of a web browser also leads to an increase in its